-Being positive towards LGBTI employees is the ultimate litmus test for an inclusive culture and takes an Australian diversity strategy to the next level by ensuring that workplaces are inclusive of all employees, regardless of race/ethnicity, gender, age, disability, religion, sexual orientation, gender identity and intersex status.
+Being positive towards LGBTQ employees is the ultimate litmus test for an inclusive culture and takes an Australian diversity strategy to the next level by ensuring that workplaces are inclusive of all employees, regardless of race/ethnicity, gender, age, disability, religion, sexual orientation, gender identity and intersex status.

 For business leaders being asked to consider the issue of sexual orientation, gender identity and intersex status in the workplace, the response is often “Why?” or “What has this got to do with business?”

-The benefits of LGBTI inclusion in the workplace have been confirmed in a number of national and international studies, including the most recent AWEI findings.
+The benefits of LGBTQ inclusion in the workplace have been confirmed in a number of national and international studies, including the most recent AWEI findings.
 Diverse teams are better able to solve complex problems and exhibit a higher level of creativity and a broader thought process.